redpanda-data/connect/docs/processors/README.md

   use_default_patterns: true
 ```

-Parses a payload by attempting to apply a list of Grok patterns, if a pattern
+Parses message payloads by attempting to apply a list of Grok patterns, if a
-returns at least one value a resulting structured object is created according to
+pattern returns at least one value a resulting structured object is created
-the chosen output format and will replace the payload.
-Currently only json is a
+according to the chosen output format and will replace the payload.
+Currently
-valid output format.
+only json is a valid output format.

 This processor respects type hints in the grok patterns, therefore with the
 pattern `%{WORD:first},%{INT:second:int}` and a payload of `foo,1`